MihaiM21/MihaiM21/README.md

 I've been learning to code since 2018 and I like making games(computer & android), apps.
 I am a formula one enthusiast and i own the TurnOneOfficial accounts where I post formula one content.

 * 🌍  I'm based in Romania
-* 🧠  I'm learning Rust, React and Next.js
+* 🧠  I'm learning Rust, Assembly and React
 * 🤝  I'm open to collaborating on game development or telemetry data analysis

 ### Skills